Static Media: Owned or associated websites

-Company history
+History

 Looper was the first site acquired by Static Media, in 2015.
-Mashed, Nicki Swift, Grunge, and the List are original Static Media brands, and all four launched in 2016.
-The next site Static Media added was SVG, an original brand, in 2017.
+In 2016, Mashed, Nicki Swift, Grunge, and the List are original Static Media brands, and all four launched.
+Static Media added SVG, an original brand, in 2017.

 SlashGear was launched in 2005 and was acquired by Static Media sometime after the company's debut, in 2015.

 Health Digest is a Static Media original site, and it debuted in the third quarter of 2020.
-Alongside general health reporting, many of the brand's early articles covered the COVID-19 pandemic.

 Tasting Table was launched in 2008 and was acquired by Static Media in 2021, the same year as /Film, which began in 2005.
 House Digest is one of the site's newer homegrown brands, launching as a Static original site in 2021.

 Wrestling Inc. is the second-oldest of Static Media's branded sites, founded in 1996.
 Wrestling Inc. and Glam, the latter of which was started in 2003, were both acquired in 2022.
 The Daily Meal launched in 2011 and was acquired by Static in 2022.

 Explore, a travel-focused brand, launched as a Static Media original site in November 2022.

 Women.com is the oldest brand that Static Media owns, having been founded in 1995, but it wasn't acquired by Static until early 2023.
 Also acquired in 2023 is Food Republic, founded in 2010 but launched in 2011.

 In September 2023, Static Media launched another food site, Foodie, bringing its total food brands to four.

 On October 3, 2023, Static Media launched its first financial journalism site, Money Digest.

 On October 26, 2023, the company launched its second homegrown travel and outdoors brand, titled Outdoor Guide and focused on outdoor living, including camping, gear, travel, and wildlife.
 The company followed this several days later with the relaunch of Chowhound, in early November 2023; the site was originally founded in 1997 and had been shut down in 2022.